GAUG-Contributions/Introduction_to_Blockchain_Technology/README.md

 {"imagePath" : "imagePathValue", "name" : "nameValue"}

-`Input format will be explained soon!`
+`imagePathValue` - The path of the meme format to be uploaded.
+`nameValue` - Could be any value.
+The name of the meme format, which will be a part of the memeFormatID assigned internally.

 - `/add_meme`

 {"imagePath" : "imagePathValue", "name" : "nameValue", "memeFormat" : "memeFormatID"}

+`imagePathValue` - The path of the meme to be uploaded.
+`nameValue` - Could be any value.
+The name of the meme, which will be a part of the memeID assigned internally.
 `memeFormatID` - The ID of the meme format to which this meme belongs to.
-It is in format `A_B`. `A` is the `port number` of the node which uploaded the meme and `B` is the `nameValue` of the meme.
+It is in format `A_B`. `A` is the `port number` of the node which uploaded the meme format and `B` is the `nameValue` of the meme format assigned when uploading.

 - `/add_upvote`

 {"imageVoteId":"memeID", "upvoteID" : "upvoteID"}

-`Input format will be explained soon!`
+`memeID` - The ID of the meme to be up voted.
+It is in format `A_B`. `A` is the `port number` of the node which uploaded the meme and `B` is the `nameValue` of the meme assigned when uploading.
+`upvoteID` - Could be any value.
+Used internally and for easier tracking of the Upvotes during the demo.

 - `/sell_ownership`

 {"ownershipSaleOfferID" : "ownershipSaleOfferID", "memeFormat" : "memeFormatID", "saleAmount" : "saleAmount"}

-`Input format will be explained soon!`
+`ownershipSaleOfferID` - Could be any value.
+The user which wants to buy this meme format should use this ID when creating a purchase ownership transaction.
+`memeFormatID` - The ID of the meme format to be sold.
+It is in format `A_B`. `A` is the `port number` of the node which uploaded the meme format and `B` is the `nameValue` of the meme format assigned when uploading.
+`saleAmount` - The price in credits of the meme format to be sold.

 - `/purchase_ownership`

 {"ownershipPurchaseID" : "ownershipPurchaseID", "ownershipSaleOfferID" : "ownershipSaleOfferID"}

-`Input format will be explained soon!`
+`ownershipPurchaseID` - Could be any value.
+Used internally and for easier tracking of the purchases during the demo.
+`ownershipSaleOfferID` - This is the ID value specified from the seller when creating an ownership selling transaction.

+Check the video demo of the project to get an idea of example inputs for the transactions: https://www.youtube.com/watch?v=kS7bYrLqaDg

 ##### Events triggered after a new transaction is added:
 - All other peers are notified for the newly added transaction
 - All other peers validate and append the new transaction to their memory pool
-- All peers start mining a block if there are
+- All peers start mining a block if there are pending transactions

-##### Example Scenario of transactions:

-`Example scenario of transactions will be included for better understanding of the "value" and "ID" fields of the inputs.`

 ### 5. Printing all pending transactions
 To check all pending transactions in the pool, it is enough to make a `GET` request by using the `/get_pending_transactions` method to any of the connected peers.